113ll3/Ibmclouddocscli/idt/commands.md

 Enable an existing application for {{site.data.keyword.Bluemix_notm}} deployment.
 The `enable` command attempts to automatically detect the language of an existing application and then prompt for necessary additional information.
 This generates and adds files that can be used for local Docker containers, CloudFoundry deployment, or Kubernetes/Container Deployment.

+When logged into {{site.data.keyword.Bluemix_notm}}, you can choose to connect this local application with an application that is already in {{site.data.keyword.Bluemix_notm}} or create a new {{site.data.keyword.Bluemix_notm}} application.
+To take advantage of {{site.data.keyword.Bluemix_notm}} features such as services and DevOps Toolchains, an application in {{site.data.keyword.Bluemix_notm}} is necessary.
+When an {{site.data.keyword.Bluemix_notm}} app is created for an app that is cloned from a git repository, the {{site.data.keyword.Bluemix_notm}} app will include this repository in its configuration.

+`Enable` is a Beta feature, if you have trouble enabling your application, our [troubleshooting page](/docs/cli/ts_createapps.html#troubleshoot) has help for you.
+In particular, `enable` is not intended for mobile applications or frameworks.
+For complex applications that produce multiple deployable assets, each component of the application must be enabled, individually.

-Run the following command to enable an existing application in the current directory for {{site.data.keyword.Bluemix_notm}} deployment:
+Run the following command to enable an existing application in the current directory:

 ```
 ibmcloud dev enable